 Où Partir Surfer is an ever-evolving website created by surfing and travel enthusiasts for enthusiasts who want to discover the world without taking on too much.

-In 2025, the most popular surfing destinations are still Portugal, Morocco, Bali, Sri Lanka and Costa Rica.
-These spots offer waves accessible to beginners and ideal conditions for progress.
+In 2026, the most popular surfing destinations remain Portugal, Morocco, Bali, Sri Lanka, and Costa Rica.
+These spots offer waves that are accessible to beginners and ideal conditions for progressing.

 If you’re on a tight budget, aim for Europe and North Africa: Portugal, the Canaries and Morocco.
 Surf camps there are affordable and often offer all-inclusive packages (accommodation + lessons + equipment).